sparkfun/qwiic_otos_py/DOCUMENTATION.md

 #==================================================================================

 """
-qwiic_bme280
+qwiic_otos
 ============
-Python module for the qwiic bme280 sensor, which is part of the [SparkFun Qwiic Environmental Combo Breakout](https://www.sparkfun.com/products/14348)
+Python module for the [SparkFun Optical Tracking Odometry Sensor - PAA5160E1 (Qwiic)](https://www.sparkfun.com/products/24904)

-This python package is a port of the existing [SparkFun BME280 Arduino Library](https://github.com/sparkfun/SparkFun_BME280_Arduino_Library)
+This python package is a port of the existing [SparkFun Optical Tracking Odometry Sensor Arduino Library](https://github.com/sparkfun/SparkFun_Qwiic_OTOS_Arduino_Library)

 This package can be used in conjunction with the overall [SparkFun qwiic Python Package](https://github.com/sparkfun/Qwiic_Py)